 Other B vitamins: Vitamins B5, B1 and B2 are all essential for a healthy pregnancy.
-Vitamin B5 or pantothenic acid is found in whole grains, mushrooms, green vegetables, beans, chick peas, soya beans and brown rice; B1 is found in whole grains, dried beans, peas, lentils, soya beans, eggs and green leafy vegetables; and B2 is in whole grains, green vegetables, eggs, soya beans, peas and mushrooms.
+Vitamin B5 or pantothenic acid is found in whole grains, mushrooms, green vegetables, beans, chickpeas, soya beans and brown rice; B1 is found in whole grains, dried beans, peas, lentils, soya beans, eggs and green leafy vegetables; and B2 is in whole grains, green vegetables, eggs, soya beans, peas and mushrooms.

 Folic acid: Until recently this B vitamin was known mainly for its role in preventing spina bifida in babies but now conclusive research has shown its vital role in fertility.
-Food sources include green beans, leafy vegetables, broccoli, green peas, asparagus, salmon, alfalfa sprouts, chickpeas, tomato juice, orange juice, oranges, strawberries, bananas, grapefruit and whole meal bread.
+Food sources include green beans, leafy vegetables, broccoli, green peas, asparagus, salmon, alfalfa sprouts, chickpeas, tomato juice, orange juice, oranges, strawberries, bananas, grapefruit and wholemeal bread.
 However, this is such an important nutrient that all experts recommend taking it as a supplement in the preconception period.

-Vitamin C: This is a powerful antioxidant which can be helpful for both male and female fertility.
+Vitamin C: This is a powerful antioxidant that can be helpful for both male and female fertility.
 Vitamin C is found in raw fruits and vegetables, especially citrus fruits, blueberries, kiwi fruit, mangoes, red peppers, strawberries, green sprouting vegetables like Brussels sprouts, watercress and parsley.

 Vitamin E: Another powerful antioxidant and important for both male and female reproductive health.
 Food sources include cold-pressed unrefined oils, whole grains, egg yolk, green leafy vegetables, avocados, lettuce, peanuts, sesame seeds, soya beans, unrefined cereals, nuts, oily fish and broccoli.

 Calcium: An important mineral when aiming to conceive as the woman needs adequate calcium for the baby’s teeth and bones.
-Although many of us do rely on dairy products for our calcium intake always bear in mind that there are many other non-dairy sources, such as sardines, salmon, prunes, almonds, oranges, papayas, watermelon, spinach, nuts, sesame seeds, pulses, leafy green vegetables and whole grains.
+Although many of us do rely on dairy products for our calcium intake always bear in mind that there are many other non-dairy sources, such as sardines, salmon, prunes, almonds, oranges, papayas, watermelon, spinach, nuts, sesame seeds, pulses, leafy green vegetables, and whole grains.

 Zinc: This mineral is vital for the health and maintenance of reproductive hormones in both men and women.
-Zinc is needed for the production of sperm and the male hormones.
-Food sources include eggs, apricots, whole grains, dried fruit, seaweed, sunflower seeds, all vegetables, watermelon, mushroom, beetroot, oily fish, onions, nuts, peas and beans.
+Zinc is needed for the production of sperm and male hormones.
+Food sources include eggs, apricots, whole grains, dried fruit, seaweed, sunflower seeds, all vegetables, watermelon, mushroom, beetroot, oily fish, onions, nuts, peas, and beans.

 Selenium: A good antioxidant.
-Good food sources for selenium include herring, tuna, garlic, eggs, carrots, mushrooms, whole wheat, broccoli and garlic.
+Good food sources for selenium include herring, tuna, garlic, eggs, carrots, mushrooms, whole wheat, broccoli, and garlic.

 Magnesium: Needed along with calcium for healthy bones and teeth.
-Food sources include dairy products, nuts, green vegetables, eggs, avocado, dried apricots, brown rice, bananas and sunflower seeds.
+Food sources include dairy products, nuts, green vegetables, eggs, avocado, dried apricots, brown rice, bananas, and sunflower seeds.

 Water is an essential but often forgotten ingredient in a healthy eating plan.
-Not only is your body two thirds water but water intake and distribution are essential for hormonal balance.
+Not only is your body two-thirds water but water intake and distribution are essential for hormonal balance.
 Water also provides the means for nutrients to travel to all your organs, including your reproductive organs, and for toxins to be removed.
-In addition it helps your body to metabolise stored fat so it is crucial for weight management.
+In addition, it helps your body to metabolise stored fat so it is crucial for weight management.

 Try to drink at least 1½ litres (or six to eight glasses) of water a day.
 Herbal teas such as peppermint and chamomile will count as a glass of water or have hot water with a slice of lemon.